PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 At the time of writing this, coverage.py has a known issue with being unable to check lines executed in Numba JIT compiled functions.

+Occasionally there will be some lines that do not require testing.
+For example, testing exception handling for an `ImportError` when importing an external package would usually be impractical.
+In these instances, we may end a line with `# coveralls: ignore` to indicate that these lines should be excluded from coverage reports (or add a line to `.coveragerc`).
+This strategy should be used sparingly, since it is often better to explicitly test exceptions and warnings and to show the lines of code that are not tested.

 Warnings and Exceptions
 =======================